 But I began to realize there was no time for me.

-In the midst of trying to make everyone happy I completed neglected my own needs.
+In the midst of trying to make everyone happy I completely neglected my own needs.

-I had no idea who I was, what I liked, what hobbies I wanted to pursue, what I liked that didn’t involve work, how I wanted to spend my time.
+I had no idea who I was, what I liked, what hobbies I wanted to pursue, what I liked that didn’t involve work or how I wanted to spend my time.